 Bakuriani is Georgia's most family-friendly ski resort, set at 1,700 metres in the Lesser Caucasus about 185 kilometres southwest of Tbilisi.
 Known for gentle slopes, affordable lift passes, and a laid-back village atmosphere, it draws skiers in winter and hikers in summer.
 Getting there takes three to four hours by road, and most routes pass through the nearby spa town of Borjomi.

-This guide covers every transport option for 2026, including winter-specific advice for driving in snow.
+Below are the 2026 transport options, including winter-specific advice for driving in snow.

 Tbilisi to Bakuriani: Options at a Glance